MARCH 8, 2026

 Potluck Dinner

-Our next potluck will be December 21 after morning services.
+Our next potluck is March 15 after morning services.

 MAGI PROJECT